noporpoise/msg-pool/README.md

     void msgpool_alloc(MsgPool *q, size_t nel, size_t elsize,
                        size_t nproducers, size_t nconsumers)

-Create a new message pool
+Create a new message pool.
+You can have more than the number of producers/consumers that you specify, but if you have fewer you may affect performance.

     void msgpool_dealloc(MsgPool *q)

 Release a message pool

-    void msgpool_init(MsgPool *q,
+    void msgpool_iterate(MsgPool *q,
                       void (*func)(char *el, size_t idx, void *args), void *args)

-Set the initial value of elements in the pool.
+Iterate over elements in the pool.
 Example:

     void alloc_elements(char *ptr, size_t i, void *args) {